Summer Savings!

 • Employee number

-In addition to those basic details, your payroll register should also record all of the payroll activity from each pay period, including:
+In addition to those basic details, your payroll register should also record all of the payroll activity from each pay period.
+This will include tracking things like:

 2. Confirm employee time cards

-When reconciling payroll for a specific pay period, you’ll need to look at your employee’s time cards or timesheets for that span of time.
-Check to see if their hours are entered correctly and confirm the hours on their timesheet match what’s in your payroll register.
+When reconciling payroll for a specific pay period, you’ll need to look at your employee’s time cards or timesheets for that period.
+Check to see if their hours are correct and confirm the hours on their timesheet match your payroll register.

 Keep in mind that you’ll also need to account for: